 The following list might be useful to newly appointed postdoctoral fellows why seek independent funding sources.
-Please note that the listed deadlines might not be up-to-date!

 To search projects and abstracts of other funded grants:

 NIH: Ruth L. Kirschstein National Research Service Awards (NRSA) for Individual Postdoctoral Fellows (F32)

 NSF: Postdoctoral Research Fellowships in Biology

 The Hertz Foundation

 - Due to continuing financial constraints, the PKD Foundation will not release any RFAs for grant and fellowship applications this spring.
 The second year of all current awards will be funded.

 L’Oréal USA Fellowships for Women in Science Program

 Funding with no nationality restrictions